 Dublin is renowned for its pubs of course, but its the cafes, clubs and nightlife that make it a magnet for people who want something a bit more interesting to do with their time out.
 And youre never far from the sea or the countryside.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University College Dublin!
+Some of these might help you to study for a Master at University College Dublin!